beatricexc/Data-Communcation/Week 1.md

-Types of broadband residential access:
+#### Types of broadband residential access:

-DSL: a DSL modem uses the existing telephone line (twisted pair copper wire) to exchange data with a DSLAM( digital subscriber line access multiplexer) located in the telco's local central office (CO)
+**DSL**: a DSL modem uses the existing telephone line (twisted pair copper wire) to exchange data with a DSLAM( digital subscriber line access multiplexer) located in the telco's local central office (CO)

 The residential telephone line carries both data and traditional telephone signals simultaneously, which are encoded at different frequencies :